feelixe/astro-typesafe-routes/README.md

   ]
 });
 ```
-3. Start the Astro development server if it's not already running to run code generation
+3. Start the Astro development server if it's not already running to run code generation:
 ```bash
 npm run dev
 ```